ragh4869/POS-Tagging-using-Probabilistic-Models/README.md

 If the cumulative value was greater than the random value, the sample part-of-speech with this new one and the process was repeated.
 The issues with this was the time taken and due to wrong implementation, the accuracy was not more than 5%.
 We then implemented the above algorithm thus reaching ~91% for words and ~36% for sentences.

+##### Command:
+The following command can be used to run the program in the command prompt-

+python label.py bc.train bc.test